 The adjustable plates will provide fine tuning of the ramps to provide the best water conditions at all levels when there is enough water to open the main sluices.

 WHAT IS IT LIKE?

 Under most "normal" conditions there is a wave train that can provide good paddling when 1, 2, 3, or 4 sluices are open even without the use of the adjustable ramps.

 HOW TO GET THERE?

-Free public parking and access are available from the south bank of the river from Remenham Hill on the Henley road (A4130) via Aston Lane.
+Free public parking and access is available from the south bank of the river from Remenham Hill on the Henley road (A4130) via Aston Lane.
 Turn off the A4130 towards the village of Aston, at the Flower Pot Pub fork right, drive to the end of the lane and park above the public slipway in the gravel car park next to the river.
-Paddle 500 yards up river (i.e.. left) to the weir.
+Paddle 700 meters up river (i.e. left) to the weir.

 Whitewater canoeing has taken place in the weirpool since the late 1940's largely on a recreational/training basis.
 It was the training ground for the British Slalom team over numerous world championships during the 1950's and 60's and for the 1972 Olympic team destined to compete at Augsburg, Germany.
 The site hosted at least 100 national ranking slaloms over the period 1951 to 1996 (from Novice to Premier and Div 1).
 Numerous slalomists from beginners to top national ranking paddlers and world champions (in kayak and Canadian disciplines) have trained and competed at this weir using the adjacent Chalfont Park Canoe club as their base up until 1996.